brh55/brh55.github.io/_posts/2016-2-08-unit-testing-angular-directives-with-isolated-scopes.md

 }
 ```

-Now to utilize this, just call the method compileTemplate() with a variable storing your directive template.
+Simply just call the method, compileTemplate() with a variable storing your directive template.

+Example:
 ```
 ...
 var cheeseScope = compileTemplate(template);